jakemcc/jakemccrary.com/source/blog/2025-08-14-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 Here are three examples of varying degrees of specification while working with an AI:

 I rarely correct typos anymore when searching on Google or asking an AI for help with something.
-Kind of a minor thing but, for better or worse, I've noticed this because it has affected how carefully I check text messages for typos (effictively: I don't anymore, sorry humans).
+Kind of a minor thing but, for better or worse, I've noticed this because it has affected how carefully I check text messages for typos (I often forget to do so, sorry humans).
 The computer doesn't care and still mostly does a right thing.

 Second example: Earlier this year, I threw a time series CSV of memory stats for a ton of JVM processes my team manages.